-The graph to the right shows the Act 1 index and the Act 1 index with special education exceptions compared to the year over year Methacton increase.
-Methacton was eligible for the special education exception in four of these years.
-Had we implemented a tax increase equal to Act 1 for the past 7 years, the total tax levy would have been an additional \$12.8 million.
+The graph to the right shows the Act 1 index and the Act 1 index with exceptions compared to Methacton's increase.
+In the seven years of data presented Methacton was eligible for the special education exception in four of those years.
+If Methacton had implemented a tax increase equal to Act 1 for the past 7 years, the total tax levy would have been an additional \$12.8 million.